fmaussion/salem/docs/installing.rst

 For netCDF and IO
 ~~~~~~~~~~~~~~~~~

-- `netCDF4 <https://github.com/Unidata/netcdf4-python>`__: recommended if you
-  want to use xarray for reading or writing netCDF files
 - `scipy <http://scipy.org/>`__: used as a fallback for reading/writing netCDF3
 - `pydap <http://www.pydap.org/>`__: used as a fallback for accessing OPeNDAP
 - `h5netcdf <https://github.com/shoyer/h5netcdf>`__: an alternative library for